Tag: portfolio strategies

 These two analyses suggest Bitcoin has not historically functioned well as a short to medium term hedge to equities (as proxied by the S&P 500).
 Instead, it has exhibited an increasing correlation in recent years and has experienced significantly sharper drawdowns than the S&P 500 in three out of four of the shock events analyzed.

-I’m not against clients holding bitcoin – that’s an individual decision depending on how much you allocate, your risk tolerance, and what your point of view on Bitcoin’s long term prospects are.
+I’m not against clients holding Bitcoin. that’s an individual decision depending on how much you allocate, your risk tolerance, and what your point of view on Bitcoin’s long term prospects are.
 However, this analysis suggests that holding it as a short to medium term hedge to volatility in stocks is not a role it has played well.

 Hedges should exhibit low to negative correlation like some of the other assets in the analysis.
 When we design the hedge portions of our clients’ portfolios we are generally looking for assets that move more independently of equity holdings.